zaxor0/zwerchhau/README.md

 If the DM wants humans to be more generic, then they should just gain +2 skills to have advantage on as opposed to the more broad traits.

 ## Skills
 Skills are specific abilities that a given player would have, they are more focused than traits and represent your personal experience and training.
 Except for DM discretion, there are generally no limits to what a skill could be.

-Additionally, a DM has the right to reject a skill for being too broad.
+A DM has the right to reject a skill for being too broad.
 An example of a badly chosen skill would be a character who is good at "building;" structures are build out of a variety of material and techniques, a more appropriate choice would be carpentry or masonry.

 All characters have a number of skills based on their intelligence, (Int / 2, rounded up); additionally some classes provide more skills, as does leveling in a class.